-Cours Course Grad Recommendations Credit

-e# Name e s

-491 CP Physics 11-1 77 or above in Algebra 2 A and CP Chemistry or completed Honors Chemistry.
+Course # Course Name Grade Recommendations Credits 491 CP Physics 11-12 77 or above in Algebra 2 A and CP Chemistry or completed Honors Chemistry.
 It is strongly recommended that students be concurrently enrolled in Pre-Calculus or Calculus, but students may be enrolled in Statistics.
 Statistics alone is not considered an appropriate corequisite math course if the student has not performed at a grade of 77 or above in prior math and science courses.
 5